turbot/guardrails-docs/docs/guides/hosting-guardrails/monitoring/investigate-event-flood/index.md

 ![View All Messages By Workspace](/images/docs/guardrails/guides/hosting-guardrails/monitoring/investigate-event-flood/cloudwatch-log-insights.png)

-Use the below query to identify **External Messages by Accounts in a Tenant**.
+In the query editor, Use the below query to identify **External Messages by Accounts in a Tenant**.

 ```
 fields @timestamp, @message